Alfresco/generator-ng2-alfresco-component/README.md

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
+3. Make some changes
-3. Commit your changes: `git commit -m 'Add some feature'`
+4. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+5. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request
+6. Submit a pull request

 >To contribute to the existing code base add test cases to cover the new behaviour, and make sure all the existing tests are still green.